Gilmer County, West Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Gilmer County is $50,991.
 This is 12% lower than the state median of $57,917.
-Compared to the national median of $78,538, household income here is 35% lower.
+It is also 35% lower than the national median of $78,538.
 The poverty rate stands at 12.9%.
 This is 22% lower than the state poverty rate of 16.6%.
 The unemployment rate is 8.1%.
 This is 42% higher than the state rate of 5.7%.
 The median home value is $83,300.
 Housing costs are 46% lower than the state median of $155,600.
 With a home-value-to-income ratio of just 1.6x, Gilmer County is one of the most affordable housing markets in the area.
 76.4% of occupied housing units are owner-occupied.
 This homeownership rate is 3% higher than the state average of 74.3%.

 Race & Ethnicity